-Scan chain 2 enables access to the EmbeddedICE Logic registers.
-Refer to Test data registers on page B-14 for details.
+Scan chain 2 enables access to the EmbeddedICE-RT logic registers.
+See Test data registers on page B-14 for details.

 B.1.2 TAP state machine

 The process of serial test and debug is best explained in conjunction with the JTAG state machine.
 Figure B-2 shows the state transitions that occur in the TAP controller.